AusClimateService/data-code-group/roadmap.md

 This discussion paper attempts to descibe how we might go about managing the code underpinning the data and information that comes out of Project 2 of the [Australian Climate Service](https://www.acs.gov.au/) (ACS).
-It has been drafted by Work Package 4, which has been tasked with monitoring the quality and consistency of the outputs from Work Packages 1-3.
+It has been drafted by the "Storage and Code Group" within Work Package 4, which is the package responsible for monitoring the quality and consistency of the outputs from Work Packages 1-3.

 Much of the work in ACS Project 2 will involve taking an authoritative dataset (e.g. the original data from a BARRA, BARPA, or CCAM run) and processing it to